Information about Insight Bristol, the Think Family Database, the Children and Families View and Think Family Education, and other helpful links.

 • school consultations

 Approximately 130 schools in Bristol will have access to the TFE app.
-ARC West researchers will help Insight Bristol evaluate the impact of the TFE in education settings.
+ARC West researchers have helped Insight Bristol evaluate the impact of the TFE in education settings.
+The feedback so far from education settings about the TFE has been overwhelmingly positive.

 Information governance and ethics